 We keep chickens and rare breed Devon Black pigs.
 We also have a cider apple orchard and vegetable garden.
 Our aim is to produce enough high quality ingredients such as charcuterie for our catering business and pop-up restaurant as well as local delis and restaurants.

-Jobs around the farm could include any of the following: fencing, drainage, clearing wooded areas, laying hedges, building raised beds in the vegetable garden, weeding, repairing fencing, some basic carpentry and maintenance of buuldings and equipment.
+Jobs around the farm could include any of the following: fencing, drainage, laying hedges, working in the vegetable garden, weeding, repairing fencing, some basic carpentry and maintenance of buildings and equipment.

 Wwoofers would be expected to work for 6 hours per day with two days off per week.
-Accommodation is in a five metre bell tent with two double beds.
+Winter accommodation is in a bedroom in our house with ensuite bathroom.
+Between April and October, accommodation is in a large tent with proper beds.
 We will provide all meals, some self-catered.

 This is best suited to a pair of friends or a couple.